mppanayotov/angular-capital/README.md

 ## Start the app

-To start both backed API and frontend app run `npm start`.
+To start both backend API and frontend app run `npm start`.
 Open your browser and navigate to http://localhost:4200/.

 To start dep-graph run `npm dep-graph`.
 Open your browser and navigate to http://localhost:4211/projects/all?groupByFolder=true.